 Meanwhile, wash the romaine leaves without separating them from the stem.
 Shake out the excess water, then lay on a cutting board.
 Cut crosswise into 1/2-inch wide shreds.

-Season to taste with salt and stir in the sesame oil for extra flavor.
+Season to taste with salt and pepper, and stir in the sesame oil for extra flavor.
 Embellish with any or all of the optional ingredients, then serve at once.